 We are subject to governmental regulation and other legal obligations, including those related to privacy, data protection and information security.
 Compliance with such laws and regulations could, individually or in the aggregate, increase our cost of doing business, impact our competitive position relative to our peers, and otherwise have an adverse impact on our operating results.
-For additional information about the impact of government regulations on our business, see "Risk Factors-Risks Related to Laws, Regulation and Taxation" in Part I, Item 1A in this Annual Report on Form 10-K.
+For additional information about the impact of government regulations on our business, see "Risk Factors-Risks Related to Laws."